SSWConsulting/SSW.Rules.Content/rules/know-how-to-migrate-web-config-to-asp-net-core/rule.md

                                   .ConnectionString;
 ```
 ::: bad
-Figure: Demonstration of how to access a Connection string from Web.config.
+Figure: Bad example - Demonstration of how to access a Connection string from Web.config
 :::

 ```cs